 He’s looking for attention

 Has your pup been eating poop for a while?
 Have you displayed your disappointment by yelling or appearing upset?
-This may actually be why your puppy continues to eat poop.
-Puppies crave attention, and when you react - whether it was positively or negatively - he’ll repeat those behaviours to get your attention again.
+This may actually be why your dog continues to eat poop.
+Puppies especially crave attention, and when you react - whether it was positively or negatively - he’ll repeat those behaviours to get your attention again.

 Take him to the vet